MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

     }

 This new application can run on both the simulator and on the board.
-And that’s it!
-We now have the basics to create and to play software robots to test our applications.
+At this point, we have the basics to create and to play software robots to test our applications.
 Note that because we act at the UI level, whenever our application’s appearance changes, in particular if UI elements are moved around, we will need to update a new version of our robots to match the new UI.

 Going further